meghana3M/Core-and--adv-Python-with-DSA/README.md

 # Python programming language

-python is a high-level and easy to understand and simple language .
+python is a high-level and easy to understand and simple language , python is a interpreted language but technically it does both compiling and interpreting and it is object oriented (structring the code using objects ===> data means attributes and behaviour means methods / functions) programming language .

+python can not used by mobile applications

 Features :